Zenlytic/zenlytic-docs/docs/4_data_modeling/6_view.md

 # Views

 Views reference exactly one table in the database.
-They can be joined together using `identifiers`, but always reference the same table in the database.
+They can be joined together using `identifiers` but always reference the same table in the database.

-Views, like all files in Zenlytic, are yaml text files.
+Views, like all files in Zenlytic, are YAML text files.

 ---